corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 * **serviceLocations**:
-Map of human-readable aliases (string) to ENM service location configurations.
+Map of human-readable aliases (string) to CENM service location configurations.
 Should contain all services that are used within the signing processes defined in the signers map.
 See the [service location map entry example](#service-location-map-entry-example) below for the expected format.